Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Hoeff’s asshole could forge diamonds at this point.

 "The fuck kinda power source lasts *sixty million years?"* he asked, playing his flashlight around.
-The room was kinda…nondescript, really.
+The room was kinda... nondescript, really.
 Was that somebody’s idea of a reception desk, maybe?
 It was a big L-shaped thing that cut the room in half, but it was on a level with Hoeff’s nose, and when he pulled himself over it the chair he found floating on the far side was *not* built for a humanoid butt.

 *"Self-shielding solar panels?"* Ferd offered.